JosephAdamson/asciify/README.md

  ```

 A commandline tool that converts images and gifs into ascii art that can be printed to the
-terminal or save as a new file.
+terminal or saved as a new file.

 Supported file formats:
 * JPEG/JPG